 These bandwalas are not just earning to feed their families, instead, they are inadvertently keeping colonial traditions alive by performing as brass and pipe band members.
-In the subcontinent, the origin of military bands dates back to the times when British colonies started to multiply during the British Raj.
+In the subcontinent, the origin of military bands dates back to the time when British colonies started to multiply during the British Raj.
 Those serving the British army in the subcontinent were part of the British military bands back in the days.
 The industry flourished during their stronghold in the region; however, times changed and so did the people.
 After the British left, and after Pakistan eventually became an independent nation, both, brass and pipe bandwalas either started their own businesses or were hired by the police and army to become members of their respective bands.
-Most who ran their own businesses are now surviving the test of times, as the trend of band baja is gradually waning in the modern world.
+Most who ran their own businesses are now surviving the test of times, as the trend of band baja (musical instruments) is gradually waning in the modern world.

 “Our work is based on seasons.
 When the wedding season kick-starts, we are invited to perform for the attendees; while rest of the year, we have to make do with odd jobs to make ends meet,” says Rashid, the 40-year-old owner and master of Welcome Pipe Band, whose family has been in this business for as long as he can remember.